DivineNwokedi7188/NBA_Analysis/README.md

 - Monitor player efficiency metrics to inform lineup decisions and strategy

 ## Dashboard Overview / Screenshots
-The Power BI dashboard provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.
+The Excel dashboard provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.
 `!dashboard/screenshot.png`

 ## Tools Used
 - Power BI
 - Excel
+- PowerPoint

 ## Project Repository Structure
 - `/data`: Raw and processed data files